HPE-Legobricks/cal-eStore/README.md

 their interfaces.

-**Modular Design:** The team modularized (a design approach which subdivides system into smaller parts known as module) the framework so that the product could be assembled at a later point of time.
+**Modular Design:** The team modularized (a design approach which subdivides a system into smaller parts known as module) the framework so that the product could be assembled at a later point of time.
 The approach used was to unglue the dependency of user interface, business logic, and backend services.
 This approach vision gives the team more flexibility and also